14 Apr Remember the Big Things

 Love in its many forms, from compassion and small acts of kindness to passionate romance and profound cherishing.
 The people who matter to you.

-Tasting – with all your senses – whatever is delicious in this moment: a ripe banana, birdsong, the curve of a highway railing, the lips of a lover, being alive . . .
+Tasting – with all your senses – whatever is delicious at this moment: a ripe banana, birdsong, the curve of a highway railing, the lips of a lover, being alive . . .

 Practice.
 Helping yourself routinely to deepen in awareness and to pull weeds and plant flowers in the garden of your mind.